risc0-labs/eq-service/README.md

    - Ports accessible (by default):
      - service listening at `50051`
      - Light client (local or remote) over `26658`
-     - Succinct prover network over `443`
+     - Bonsai prover network over `443`
    - **NOTE:** These requirements may be significantly more to respond under heavy load, please report if you have issues!

 1. A whitelisted key in your `env` for use with the Bonsai prover network Key - [requested here](https://risczero.com/bonsai).